Chymyst/chymyst-core/docs/chymyst01.md

 After defining the molecules and specifying the reactions, the user can start the program by injecting some initial molecules into the soup.

-The chemical laws fully specify which computations need to be performed for which data.

-Let us reiterate the core ideas of the chemical paradigm of concurrency:
+Let us recapitulate the core ideas of the chemical paradigm of concurrency:

 In the chemical machine, there is no mutable global state; all data is immutable and must be carried by some molecules.
 Each of these molecules has a specific chemical designation, such as `a`, `b`, `counter`, and so on.